dlu-ch/dlb/doc/cmd_tool.rst

 .. module:: dlb.cmd
    :synopsis: Dependency-Aware Command-Line Tools

-This module provides classes to represent tools to be executed during the build process - the workhorses of every build tool.
+This module provides classes to represent tools to be executed during the build process (typically by calling :term:`dynamic helpers <dynamic helper>` like compiler binaries).

 Every :term:`tool` is represented by a subclass of :class:`dlb.cmd.Tool` that describes its abstract behaviour and the way it is run (e.g. meaning of commandline and output, interaction with file system and environment variables).
 Tools are usually parametrized by dependency roles (e.g. input files) and execution parameters.

 Each :term:`tool instance` represents a concrete behaviour and can be run in an active context.